withaarzoo/100-Days-of-Code/[ Day 22 ] - Animated Jumping Totoro/README.md

 For any inquiries or assistance regarding this project, feel free to reach out to the developer, Aarzoo, via [Bento](https://bento.me/withaarzoo).

-Enjoy coding and have fun with your animated totoro 🐶✨
+Enjoy coding and have fun with your animated jumping totoro 🐶✨

 ---

-Enjoy using the animated totoro!
+Enjoy using the animated jumping totoro!
 If you have any questions or suggestions, please feel free to reach out.